Lists are my secret happiness weapon…perhaps they can help you too?

 But in life you often get into routines and inevitably you get into ruts.
 I have found a good way to bust out of that rut is to consult your lists.

-Looking at “What is on my Bucket List?” for example is a good way to refresh yourself with things that you’d like to do during your lifetime.
-But because your Bucket List often has expensive or once-in-a-lifetime type things, it sometimes is too pie in the sky.
+Looking at your Bucket List once you have one, is a good way to refresh yourself with things that you’d like to do during your lifetime.

-So then I might consult our “Family Bucket List for 2021” list.
-On this list, we have come up with a list of things we want to do as a family for 2021.
+On this list, we have come up with a list of things we want to do as a family each year.
+Then we check in and ask:

 Are we on track?